SALE – Scroll down to Enfield “New Model” Fife.

 The Ralph G Sweet Signature Model

 Ralph Sweet had developed his “M-1” fife in the 1980s and it remains in use to this day with modifications made over time.
-Key of trad-Bb and in African Blackwood, this model features a tuning slide with minimal-disruption tenon, conical bore, and the leeward cutaway that aids in third register playing as well as Ralph’s signature on the head.
+Key of trad-Bb, this model features a tuning slide with minimal-disruption tenon, conical bore, and the leeward cutaway that aids in third register playing as well as Ralph’s signature on the head.
 The cost of obtaining Blackwood has become too expensive so it will be made by custom order only… Mopane is the other option which is an excellent wood but simply not black.
 See the Enfield Model below for appearance.

 Enfield “New Model” Model Fifes

 This is pitched in “traditional Bb” (a bit sharp of A=440) and is the culmination of input by several employees of Ralph Sweet’s and Joseph Morneault’s.
 Conical bore like the modern piccolo, carefully undercut tone holes, embouchure with a leeward cutaway and designed to be responsive for the performer, so it is a clean sounding instrument with terrific intonation.
 Embouchure designed for the actual performer, not those few who lack air control and spend more time blowing all their air instead of playing the instrument.
 The tuning barrel and ferrules of stainless steel; glued on for strength and no more dealing with compressed cork… This fife is now only in TWO pieces! – a clean look and classy.
 The stainless tuning slide goes into a brass socket and is designed for a lifetime without galling, or oxidizing together and so sticking.
 Don’t be sucked in by imitations… This is the best of this design to be had!
 Six and ten hole designs as you choose.
 Available in African blackwood and for international orders it is available in Mopane.
 Special tone hole offset can be arranged upon request.